 Starting your career in our contact centre will provide you with a wide range of skills and experiences which will enable you to either apply to progress within the contact centre – as a controller or supervisor - or apply for a number of different roles across the organisation.
 You could become a police officer or a PCSO, start an investigative career or work in one of our support departments such as corporate communications or professional development.
 The possibilities are endless.

-The application process consists of five stages and it’s important to note that because of this, the average time from application to appointment is six months.
+The application process consists of six stages and it’s important to note that because of this, the average time from application to appointment is six months.
 Only by adopting this stringent approach can we ensure we select people who will make great contact officers.

 Stage one - online application form: this is where we check your personal details and that all eligibility criteria have been met.

 Stage two - online situational judgment assessment: this test has been specifically designed for use in the recruitment of 999 and 101 contact officers.
 You will be presented audio clips of interactions between contact officers and callers and asked to rate the effectiveness of actions which could be taken in response to the scenario.

-Stage three - in-force multi-skills assessment: this test is designed to check your competence with multi-tasking.
+Stage four - in-force multi-skills assessment: this test is designed to check your competence with multi-tasking.
 The assessment involves listening to twenty pieces of audio played over a loud speaker.
 You are required to document what you can hear being said.
 In between the audio, you will complete a set of basic maths and English questions.
 You will need to move from document to document until all of the audio sentences have been played.

-Stage five - pre-employment checks: this is when we begin our pre-employment checks which consists of a medical questionnaire and vetting.
+Stage six - pre-employment checks: this is when we begin our pre-employment checks which consists of a medical questionnaire and vetting.
 Further information on the checks can be found in the FAQs below.